 EDS levies are amounts retained for future use and are accessible to previously disadvantaged candidates.
 The EDS levies are received from show entries and are used for training day shows, clinics with show jumping coaches and seminars for riders.
-EDS levies income is reflected in the statement of comprehensive income and transferred to specific reserves.
-The related expense is recorded directly to reserves and the surplus/deficit for the year is shown as a separate line item on the Statement of Changes in Equity.
+EDS levies income and related expenses are reflected in the statement of comprehensive income and transferred to specific reserves.